mfindley/Mayfly_ContinuousTemperatureLogger/README.md

 ## Field Installation

 This section will guide you through some of the tasks you will need to perform in order to set up your Mayfly in the field.
-Some of this information has been altered from the methods used in the EnviroDIY Sensor Station Manual, but feel free to experiment or come up with solutions that work best for your situation and location.
+Because this was a low cost experiment using as few components as needed and paying attention to overall cost, some of this information has been altered from the methods used in the [EnviroDIY Sensor Station Manual](https://www.envirodiy.org/mayfly-sensor-station-manual/#installation-steps), but feel free to experiment or come up with solutions that work best for your situation and location.

 ### Location

-Ideally, you would like an open location that receives plenty of sunlight and is also close to the water source you wish to monitor.
+Ideally, you would like an open [location](https://www.envirodiy.org/mayfly-sensor-station-manual/#choosing-an-installation-location) that receives plenty of sunlight and is also close to the water source you wish to monitor.
 Remember that your sensor cable is limited in its length and so, your sensor should be close to the water while still being positioned in a stable location.

 The height of the mounting device you choose will also determine how close to the source you will have to be and still have enough sensor cable to reach it.

-Mounting Hardware
+### Mounting Hardware and Installation

+Some basic hardware and preparation will be required to install your logger in the field:

+Hardware:

   * Mounting pole for the data logger and enclosure.
   * Tie wraps to secure any slack on the sensor cable.
   * Landscaping pins to hold down the sensor cable leading from the pole to the water.